filipljung/TicTacToe/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by web dev simplified
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://www.geeksforgeeks.org).
-- Many thanks to...
+- Many thanks to @oskarrenefalk to help me with this project and my mentor.

 ## Contact
 Created by [@filipljung](@github.com/filipljung) - feel free to contact me!

 ## FAQ